aws-samples/amazon-eks-security-immersion-day/content/6-network-security/4-fully-private-cluster/1-create-cluster/index.en.md

 * Try connecting to the API enpoint of the cluster using curl.
 You should receive a structured JSON response.
 ![workerNodeTest](/static/images/fully-private-cluster/workNodeTest.png)

-This proves that EKS cluster is fully private with connectivty to the private API endpoint.
+This proves that EKS cluster is fully private with connectivity to the private API endpoint.